 When I finally landed in Lima, I braced myself for what I’d read was a very likely long wait at customs.
 International flights coming into Lima can sometimes get clustered together, resulting in a less than pleasant experience for the already weary passengers.
 But to my surprise, I was out of the airport in 20 minutes total, with the only oddity being having to take my backpack through an X-Ray machine on the way OUT.

 Since Nathalia was going to arrive a good 2 hours after me from Rio De Janeiro, we had arranged to be picked up separately by our hotel.
 I found my driver with no problem, and we set off towards Miraflores – the touristy, upscale district of Lima known for its shopping centers, gardens and beaches.
-Lima reminds me slightly of India – albeit a more polished, clean, civilized version of it.
+Lima reminds me slightly of India.
 Maybe it was the rikshaw-resembling moto taxi (called chollo taxi here), or the juxtaposition of upscale, fenced off apartment buildings against less attractive housing and buildings right next door.
 Or perhaps it was the driving style – not nearly as crazy as what I witnessed in India but still aggressive.
 Whether this impression holds, we shall see tomorrow!

 Pingback: The 8th Wonder of the World – Balabanova All Over